aspose-words/Aspose.Words-Documentation/java/developer-guide/mail-merge-and-reporting/types-of-mail-merge-operation/nested-mail-merge-with-regions/_index.md

 Aspose.Words enables you to process mail merge with nested regions using the data relationships specified in the **DataSet**.
 When the **DataSet** object loads XML, it either uses the provided schema or infers it from the structure of the XML itself to accomplish this.
 From this structure, it creates relationships between tables where necessary.

-The image below demonstrates how the data from the *Order* table passed to the nested merge regions will be linked to the *Item* table, as well as the output generated during the merge operation.
+The image below shows how the data from the *Order* table passed to the nested merge regions will be linked to the *Item* table, as well as the output generated during the merge operation.

 <img src="nested_mail_merge_with_regions_2.png" alt="mail_merge_with_nested_regions_aspose_words_java" style="width:650px"/>